-CS 105 Intro to Computer Operating Systems
+CS 105 Intro to Computer Operating Systems 3 (33/0)

 An introduction to operating systems (O/S) design, structure, and mechanisms.
 Topics include computer software systems performance, memory, kernel structure, input/output (I/O) devices, file system functions, virtualization, and securing the operating system.
-Students will install and configure major modern operating systems.
-Students completing CS 104, CS 105, and CS 110 will have the knowledge and skills necessary for CompTIA A+ Certification exam preparation.
+Students will install and configure major modern client operating systems Students completing CS 104 and CS 105 will have the knowledge and skills necessary for CompTIA A+ Certification exam preparation

-CS 106 Intro to Virtualization 5 (55/0) This introductory course is an overview and hands-on exploration of virtualization in desktop, server, and cloud environments.
+CS 106 Intro to Virtualization 5 (55/0)

+This introductory course is an overview and hands-on exploration of virtualization in desktop, server, and cloud environments.
 Concepts covered include an introduction to virtualization technologies and how to deploy and manage a virtual server environment.
-Course topics include virtualization concepts and terms, installing and deploying virtual machines using Hyper-V, VM Ware, and XenServer, and implementing a secure virtual environment.Prerequisite CS 105

-CS 110 Networking Fundamentals 3 (33/0) An introduction to the basic concepts of computer networking, including: the OSI model, working with network-related hardware, network configuration with TCP/IP, network operating system basics, fault tolerance issues, and troubleshooting network problems.
+Course topics include virtualization concepts and terms, installing and deploying virtual machines using Hyper-V, VM Ware, and XenServer, and implementing a secure virtual environment.Prerequisite CS 105 CS 110 Networking Fundamentals (33/0) 3 An introduction to the basic concepts of computer networking, including: the OSI model, working with network-related hardware, network configuration with TCP/IP, network operating system basics, fault tolerance issues, and troubleshooting network problems.
 The course prepares students for the CompTIA Network+ certification exam.
+Note: This course's learner outcomes align to the common IT course, IT 115: Introduction to Networking, and is accepted as a transfer course with participating Washington State community and technical colleges.
+Look for this notation if transferring to another IT program at a Washington State community or technical college.

-CS 111 Intro to Programing 5 (55/0) An introductory programming course using the NET language to create event-driven programs with a graphical user interface.
+CS 111 Intro to Programing 5 (55/0)

+An introductory programming course using the NET language to create event-driven programs with a graphical user interface.
 Topics include variables, control structures, loops, object-oriented programming techniques, forms, debugging, and an introduction to database programming using ADO.NET and SQL.
-Prerequisite MATH 095/096 or concurrent enrollment,.
+Prerequisite MATH 098 or concurrent enrollment,.